This profile is no longer listed in the FindAPhD

 Conflict and cultural memory

 Global art and the contemporary

 The relationship of literary and visual forms to socio-political formations

 Duration and value of award

-The studentships will be for a period of up to 3 years, dependent on satisfactory progress, and will cover full fees and an annual maintenance grant of £14,057.
+The studentship will be available from January 2018 for a period of up to 3 years, dependent on satisfactory progress, and will cover full International student rate tuition fees and an annual maintenance grant of £14,553.

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.